braimanm/uitaf-docs/docs/intro.md

 ### Page Components

+> **"UITAF Page Components are to test automation what UI Component Libraries are to web development."**

 UITAF’s philosophy is built on principles of **abstraction, modularity,** and **reusability**.
 It simplifies interactions with complex UI controls through **Page Components**, which represent entire UI controls such as **auto-completes, date pickers,** and **dual listboxes**.
 These components encapsulate multiple elements and their underlying logic, simulating real user interactions.
 Unlike Selenium’s approach of handling individual elements, UITAF treats these components as **reusable units**, aligning the automation process with real-world user tasks.

 ### Page Objects